Hearing Aid/Hearing Loss FAQs

 How do I know if I have hearing issues or hearing loss?

-Hearing changes begin gradually, whereas, at first, you may not even notice it.
-However, there are many warning signs that may indicate hearing decline.
+There are many warning signs that may indicate hearing decline.
 These include:

 - Asking people to repeat themselves